 Spread betting what is it and how does it work?

-What also makes spread betting so popular is that it works on a margin basis, allowing traders to deposit only a certain percentage of the trade’s overall value.
-It gives traders more significant exposure to the markets through leverage.
+What also makes spread betting so popular is that it works on a margin basis, allowing traders to deposit only a certain percentage of capital to gain greater exposure through leverage.

 For anyone looking to trade with leverage, it is essential to remember that even though your profits can be amplified, so can your losses.